-There many ways to maintain your dog’s physical well-being and one of those ways is the quality of food you serve it.
-If you have any suggestions regarding the diet plan of the Bluetick Coonhound you can leave your comment in the comment box.
+There are many ways to maintain your dog’s physical well-being, and one of those ways is the quality of food you serve.
+If you have any suggestions regarding the Bluetick Coonhound diet plan, you can leave your comment in the comment box.
 Your opinion and feedback are precious to us.

 The Bluetick is not recommended for apartment life.
 They are relatively inactive indoors and will do best with at least a large yard.
 The Bluetick Coonhound is more or less easily adaptable to a variety of environments.

 How to take care of Bluetick Coonhound?

 Bluetick Coonhounds undoubtedly need a lot of exercises.
 They are delighted when hunting or tracking and are great companions for long hikes.
 It should spend at least an hour per day playing unrestrainedly in an adequately enclosed territory.
 Because of its incredible vigor and large size, it won’t become a friendly apartment dog.

 Grooming & Bruising

 The Bluetick Coonhound is an average shedder.
 Its smooth and shiny coat is easy to maintain.
 Brushing its coat 2-3 times a week with a firm bristle brush and also rubbing its body with a damp towel once a week is sufficient to maintain a healthy-looking coat.
 Their large, long ears should be cleaned and checked regularly for any signs of infection.
 They only need to be bathed when dirt or odour become especially noticeable.